Osteoarthrosis, also known as osteoarthritis, is a non-inflammatory degenerative disease of articular cartilage. It is characterized by:

 These exercises are taught to the patient irrespective of the stage (mild/moderate or severe)

-This time, put the towel roll below the ankle and then press the towel with your ankle towards the floor.
-Hold for 10 seconds and do it for 10 times.
+This time, position the towel roll below your ankle and press the towel toward the floor with your ankle.
+Repeat ten times, holding for ten seconds each time.

 Close Kinetic Chain Exercises:

-Stand against a wall and squat down until your thighs are parallel to the ground.
+Squat down till your thighs are parallel to the floor while standing up against a wall.
 Avoid deep squatting.

-For this, press a ball or a towel roll between both of your knees during wall squat.
-Don’t let the ball drop.
-Hold the ball or towel roll between the knees for about 10 seconds.
+To do this, perform a wall squat while pressing a ball or towel roll between both of your knees.
+Keep the ball in play.
+For approximately ten seconds, hold the ball or towel roll between your knees.

 Isotonic Exercises:

-Lie down on the floor with both legs straight.
-Now, slowly bend and straighten out one leg for about 10 times.
-Do it with both the legs.
+Lie down on the ground, both legs extended.
+Now, slowly bend and then straighten one leg ten times or so.
+Use both legs while doing this.

 Stretching Exercise: